-- Every two to three years, in late March - just after the snow melts – is necessary to add a little more sand to cover the rhizomes that have fallen over.
+- Every two to three years in late March (just after the snow melts), it is necessary to add a little more sand to cover the rhizomes that have fallen over.

 - Cranberry plants take around four years to reach their full production.

 - Cranberries are prompt to diseases and pests.
 Before the plants are established, weeds need to be taken care of.
 The sand application not only helps the vines to grow but also slows the growth of weeds and insects.

 - Unlike many plants, this hardy fruit can survive temperatures as low as 32°F (0°C).
 However, in late November - around Thanksgiving time - cranberry plants need to be protected with white plastic or with a few inches of mulch to prevent frozen damage on the leaves and killing the buds.
 This mulch should be removed by April 1 or before sand is added.

 - The cranberry harvest takes place once a year from mid-September through early November.